deammion/Engr-Project/README.md

 ## Usage

-To configure and use thhis project, follow the steps listed in [configuration.md](https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2021/group14/group-14/-/blob/master/configuration.md).
+To configure and use this project, follow the steps listed in [configuration.md](https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2021/group14/group-14/-/blob/master/configuration.md).

 Once the environment is configured, each phase can be started using: